What is fixed wireless?

 You will also be emailed a monthly e-report card, which will summarize your internet performance results.

 The focus of this project is to improve Canada’s internet performance.
 To do this, the CRTC and ISED are conducting research, through SamKnows, to understand how Canadians all over the country are experiencing internet performance.
-This means we need to collect internet performance data, to share with the CRTC and ISED.
+This means that SamKnows will be collecting internet performance data, to share with the CRTC and ISED.
 That’s it.

-We take privacy seriously.
-Rest assured, the only things that SamKnows, the CRTC and ISED can see about your internet are its service quality in numbers.
+Every organization involved takes Canadians' privacy seriously.
+Rest assured, the only things that SamKnows, the CRTC and ISED can see about your internet is its service quality in numbers.
 Nothing more.
-All we know about you is what you provided us with.

 Improving Canada’s internet is a team effort, and the SamKnows, CRTC and ISED teams are working together under a strict set of rules designed to protect the privacy of Canadians.

 Will my monthly data cap be affected?